About Open Oximetry

 UCSF Open Oximetry Intern

 Jana Lyn first joined the lab in October 2022 as an SF BUILD NIH Funded Scholar.
-Now, she splits her time being a student intern in the Hypoxia Lab and getting her Master’s in Chemical Engineering at UC Berkeley.
+She assisted with data collection and study participant feedback/ recruitment projects.
+Now, she is pursuing her Master’s in Chemical Engineering at UC Berkeley.
 Jana Lyn graduated in May 2023 at San Francisco State University.
 She got her Bachelor’s in Science degree in Chemistry.
 Her ultimate goal is to practice medicine.

 Ashlee Osborne